UN Women assesses the needs of women migrants and refugees in Serbia and fYROM Macedonia

 Specific challenges in transit include family separation, psychosocial stress and trauma, health complications, physical harm and injury, and risks of exploitation and gender-based violence.
 Language barriers and cultural factors, combined with the intention of asylum-seekers to move through transit countries as quickly as possible, make it more challenging for humanitarian actors to provide essential services, as well as to identify and support particularly vulnerable groups.

-In 2015 in fYR Macedonia and Serbia, local governments, national and international organizations were forced to quickly scale up their efforts as the number of refugees and migrants grew to nearly 10,000 new arrivals daily.
+In 2015 in the former Yugoslav Republic of Macedonia and Serbia, local governments, national and international organizations were forced to quickly scale up their efforts as the number of refugees and migrants grew to nearly 10,000 new arrivals daily.
 According to UNHCR statistics, since 1 January 2015, up to 42 per cent of these refugees and migrants are women (17 per cent) and children (25 per cent).